jackwwhitaker/Analines/README.md

 The following notebooks were used in testing and development of models, and general analysis of the dataset

-1. ['spread-prediction.ipynb']: data engineering and data analysis on predicting spread and performace of various ml models
+1. [`spread-prediction.ipynb`]: data engineering and data analysis on predicting spread and performace of various ml models

 ['spread-prediction.ipynb']: https://github.com/jackwwhitaker/Analines/blob/main/notebooks/spread-prediction.ipynb